 As originally featured in the September 2017 issue of Wallpaper* (W*222)

-All pieces available to buy at La Boutique have been customised or created especially for the shop.
-For more information, visit the Hôtel de Crillon website
+All pieces available to buy at La Boutique have been customized or created especially for the shop.
+For more information, visit the Hôtel de Crillon website (opens in new tab)

 Hôtel de Crillon

 What to expect from the second Metaverse Fashion Week

 Running from 18-23 March 2023, the second Metaverse Fashion Week promises an expanded schedule and plenty of digital innovation for both brands and users